QVPR/VPRSNN/modular_snn/README.md

 1. Run `modular_snn/modular_snn_processing.py` with `args.process_mode="train"` to individually:

     * Process training all modules of the network on geographically non-overlapping regions of the reference dataset.
-    * Record the responses of all trained modules to the entire reference images (used by all modules) after training (for hyperactive neuron detection)
+    * Record the responses of all trained modules to the entire reference images (used by all modules) after training (for hyperactive neuron detection).
+Process mode is set to record once the training is finished, `args.process_mode="record"`.
     * Calibrate the calibration modules of the network using a geographically separate set of query images from the test set.
+Process mode is set to calibrate after the record process is finished, `args.process_mode="calibrate"`.

-        * Run `modular_snn/modular_snn_evaluation.py` with `args.process_mode = "calibrate"` to evaluate the performance of the calibration modules using a range of threshold values to detect and then remove the hyperactive neurons.
+2. Run `modular_snn/modular_snn_evaluation.py` with `args.process_mode = "calibrate"` to evaluate the performance of the calibration modules using a range of threshold values to detect and then remove the hyperactive neurons.
 Select the best-performing threshold for testing.

 Train the modular SNN with the default configs locally: